Black Holes, Information and the Universal Coefficient Theorem

-The previous sections showed that when using equivalence principles and covariant formulations of theories, one usually relies on specific topological properties of the symmetry groups.
-Especially the second group-cohomology, when trivial, allows for a simple covariant formulation as the one used in the bra-ket formalism or in the tensorial construction of general relativity.
-However, not in all situations is the second group-cohomology trivial.
-The nature of the second cohomology depends on one side on the manifold acted upon by the group and on the other side on the coefficient structure chosen in order to describe the cohomology itself.
-When the second cohomology of the required group is non-trivial one can still formulate a covariant theory provided one considers the universal coefficient theorem and the specific extensions and/or torsions.
-In this section, I present some physical arguments for the necessity of a coefficient independent construction and, implicitly, of theories that do not depend on arbitrary changes of topology.
-If in the case of general relativity and quantum mechanics the covariance had to be implemented with respect to a symmetry group, in order to implement the topological covariance one has to consider the coefficient structures in (co)homology.
-The scalars, vectors and tensors of general relativity will have their equivalents in the various morphisms between extensions or torsions in the universal coefficient theorems.
+In this section, I present some physical arguments for the necessity of a coefficient independent construction and, implicitly, of theories that do not depend on how precisely cohomology can probe certain topological features.
+If in the case of general relativity and quantum mechanics the covariance had to be implemented with respect to a symmetry group, in order to implement the topological covariance one has to consider the coefficient structures in (co)homology and the associated extensions.
 Probably the most important object for which the current discussion is relevant is a black hole.
 The problem of information conservation was discussed in the context of quantized fields over a given background in [1].
 I partially follow the discussion presented therein, pinpointing the aspects where an extension of that treatment is necessary due to some ignored topological aspects.
 Considering, in agreement with [1] a massless Hermitian scalar field and an uncharged non-rotating black hole, after quantization one obtains a scalar field operator $\phi$ which satisfies the wave equation

 Given the background metric associated to the Schwarzschild spacetime [5] where the considered black hole is present one can rewrite this as

 One can also define a conserved scalar product of the form